 We were also impressed with the variety of ways in which demons attacked us, often adapting to the battle and sometimes even surprising us with attacks.
 In one instance we came upon a Mancubus with its trademark dual rocket launchers, which we disabled by shooting them off of its hands.
 Unfazed by the loss of its weapons, the beast started pounding the ground, each pound causing a decent amount of damage if we got too close.
 These monsters were plenty scary enough, but now that they can change their battle strategies on the fly none of them can be taken lightly.

-Doom Eternal will launch on Xbox One, PlayStation 4, Nintendo Switch, and PC on November 22, 2019.
-No word yet on an Xbox Project Scarlett release, but we'll keep you posted.
+Doom Eternal will launch on Xbox One, PlayStation 4, Nintendo Switch, and PC on March 20, 2020.

 - Doom Eternal: release date, trailers and news